 - No cholesterol – Since there is zero cholesterol in cucumbers, this is good news.
 Cholesterol is the worst enemy of cardiovascular health because it clogs the blood vessels.

 - Urinary problems – there is 2% calcium per 100 g of cucumber.
-This is not much, but it needs precaution, because guinea pigs don’t benefit from calcium.
+This is not much, but it needs precaution because guinea pigs don’t benefit from calcium.
 This mineral piles up in their urinary tracts and creates bladder or kidney stones.
-If not treated, this will cause blood in urine or painful urination which can lead to renal failure (which is fatal!)
+If not treated, this will cause blood in the urine or painful urination which can lead to renal failure (which is fatal!)

 - Some risk of diarrhea and stomach aches (if fed in large amounts and without other variety of foods) – cucumber is super-healthy and tasty for guinea pigs, but it is very watery, so in high amounts, it can upset their fragile belly.
 So try to serve this along with another food for the guinea pig, because the stomach digests watery foods well when they are combined with something more caloric or different than the watery food.
 It’s a good idea to limit cucumber to 3-4 times per week, and no more than a few slices.

-Quick Facts on Greens
+Quick Facts on Cucumber

 - Cucumbers have a waxy coating that can remove ink or stains from the skin.